 We actively promote the view that children should feel able to raise any concerns that they may have.
 This includes when they have a concern about a friend or peer.
-We take the following measures to ensure that chidren know how to raise a concern: Via posters detailing contact numbers and sources, Councelling sessons, nurture groups, TA interactions and promoting student welfare.
+We take the following measures to ensure that children know how to raise a concern: All students are signposted to key support staff and mechanisms for reporting concerns in their 'Green Book', which is carried with them at all times.
+Students receive guidance which identifies DSL office and The Welfare Hub.